root-foundation/root/README.md

 ## RootNet

-The Foundation is a decentralized platform that will eventually support all human activity.
+RootNet is a network that connects people socially *and* financially.

-Invest.
-Transact.
-Communicate.
-Vote.
-Join.
+On RootNet, users own their data, invest in each other's ideas and potential, and increasingly influence how the network functions and evolves.

-All users of the Foundation will have equity stake in the collective; the collective will have equity stakes in all users — a symbiotic relationship.
+RootNet's mission is to unite humanity and unlock our collective potential.
 ## Design principles

-We believe the best way to create the _Foundation_ — given our ignorance — is one that mimics natural selection, while maximizing the rate of iteration.
+We believe the best way to create RootNet — given our ignorance about what is best — is one that mimics natural selection, while maximizing the rate of iteration.

 We will mimic natural selection through:
 1. **Progressive decentralization**.
 Move power away from centralized authorities.